larvuz2/physics-character-controller-3d/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Updates

+This project has been updated with improved physics handling and better character controls.
+The character now responds more naturally to environmental collisions and has smoother movement transitions.